matt002/GaitPy/README.md

 Additionally, the sample rate of your device (at least 50Hz) and height of the subject must be provided.

-More details about the ouputs of each of these functions can be found in Czech et al. 2019.
+More details about the ouputs of each of these functions can be found in Czech et al. 2019 (in preparation).

 ```sh
 from gaitpy.gait import Gaitpy